Skip to main content

 }

 Key insight: Evaluation reads a snapshot of configuration at a single point in time.
-Even if the active configuration changes during evaluation, the snapshot remains immutable.
+Even if the active configuration changes during evaluation (via load(...)), the snapshot reference held within this evaluation remains unchanged.

 Putting It Together: Full Determinism Proof